 |Number of firsts||The number of debates in which the team came first.
 Only makes sense for British Parliamentary.|

 |Number of seconds||The number of debates in which the team came second.
 Only makes sense for British Parliamentary.|

 If there are exactly two teams tied on all metrics earlier in the precedence than this one, then check if the teams have faced each other.
 If they have, the team that won their encounter is ranked higher.
 If they have seen each other more than once, the team that has won more of their encounters is ranked higher.

 If there are more than two teams tied, this metric is not applied.

 This metric can be specified multiple times.
 Each time who-beat-whom occurs, it applies to all the metrics earlier in the precedence than the occurrence in question.

 |Who-beat-whom (in divisions)||As for who-beat-whom, but only compares for teams in the same division.
 That is, the metric applies whenever there are exactly two teams from the same division exactly tied.|

-The motions tab and motions standings page applies a statistical test to estimate the degree to which a motion is imbalanced.
+The motion balance page applies a statistical test to estimate the degree to which a motion is imbalanced.
 This is calculated by first making an underlying assumption that a motion is generally fair.
 This will be our null hypothesis: that, for a given motion, affirmative teams won the same number of times as negative teams.

 Our chi-squared test will then be centred around disproving this hypothesis.
 If we disprove the hypothesis, we say that, in the context of this tournament and this draw, the motion ended up being unbalanced.
 However (technically speaking) if we fail to reject the null hypothesis, we would conclude that there is insufficient evidence to suggest that the motion was unbalanced in the context of this tournament.